jrafa1607/Cryptography-In-Python/README.md

 # 📝🔒 Cryptography
 This repository centralizes Python algorithms for Cryptography and BruteForce methods.
-All codes were made with JupyterNotebook.
+All codes were made with Google Colab.
 In addition to the codes, links and references to other cryptography applications will be shared in this repository.

 ## Others Algorithms and Ciphers
 #### ElGamal